 The next step is to hide your decorated Easter eggs.
 Remember to do this with your children in mind.
 If you have small ones, for example, the eggs will need to be somewhere that can be easily reached.
 In this case, disguising them among the grass or plants is a great option.

 Depending on the age and enthusiasm of your attendees, you can get a bit more creative with your hiding places.
 Why be limited to the ground?
 Hide your eggs in bushes, on tree branches, or even on top of walls.
 It’s always fun to keep them guessing, so the harder you make it, the longer the activity will last.

 To make the most out of your Easter egg hunt, you can incorporate nature into your activity.
 A spring spotting sheet, for example, will provide children with a list of wildflowers or plants in your chosen area.
 This will serve as a template for them to go in search of these and tick them off the list.
 This adds a fun and educational spin to your hunt – and who wouldn’t want to learn a little more about nature?

 You can even create these spotting sheets yourself.
 If you’re hosting the Easter egg hunt in your own home or back garden, you will have knowledge of the vegetation and making your own list will be easy.
 On the other hand, you may have to do some research and prepare if you’re going to a public park.

 Choose the perfect prizes

 Finally, you will need to select the perfect prizes for the children who took part in the Easter egg hunt.
 Chocolate is characteristic of Easter, so you can’t go wrong by throwing some chocolate eggs into the prize box.
-You can also incorporate some other Easter goodies, such as toys and books.
+You can also incorporate other Easter goodies, such as toys that you can easily buy online from stores like Toynk and books.